PuddletownDesign/zsh/README.md

 # Brent's extremely well maintained ZSH configuration

-I use ZSH as my daily driver for just about all non mutli media tasks.
+I use ZSH as my daily driver for just about all non multimedia tasks.

 I provide custom ZSH configurations for: